Chris Cornell: 1984–1997 and 2010–2017: Soundgarden

-In 1997, Soundgarden received another Grammy nomination, for the lead single "Pretty Noose".
-As tensions grew within the band, reportedly due to internal strife over its creative direction, Soundgarden announced it was disbanding on April 9, 1997.
+In 1997, Soundgarden received another Grammy award nomination for the lead single "Pretty Noose".
+As tensions grew within the band, reportedly due to internal strife over its creative direction, Soundgarden announced that it was disbanding on April 9, 1997.
 In a 1998 interview, Thayil said, "It was pretty obvious from everybody's general attitude over the course of the previous half-year that there was some dissatisfaction."

 On January 1, 2010, Cornell alluded to a Soundgarden reunion via his Twitter account, writing: "The 12-year break is over and school is back in session.
 Sign up now.
 Knights of the Soundtable ride again!"
 The message linked to a website that featured a picture of the group performing live and a place for fans to enter their e-mail address to get updates on the reunion.
-Entering that information unlocked an archival video for the song "Get on the Snake", from Soundgarden's second studio album, 1989's Louder Than Love.
+Entering that information unlocked an archival video for the song "Get on the Snake" from Soundgarden's second studio album, 1989's Louder Than Love.

 In March 2010, Soundgarden announced that they would be headlining Lollapalooza 2010.
 Soundgarden made the announcement through their website and email list.
 On April 16, 2010, Soundgarden held a secret show at the Showbox Theater on First Avenue in downtown Seattle, publicized via the band's mailing list.
 The show was billed as Nudedragons, an anagram for Soundgarden.

 Asked in August 2010 if Soundgarden would record new material, Cornell replied, "it would be exciting to record one song, to hear how Soundgarden-ish that might be this much time later.
 But for me, it's been more of a trip relearning the songs and playing them together.
 Some of the songs we're approaching we've never played live."

-Soundgarden made their first television appearance since their reunion on the second episode of Conan O'Brien's show on TBS, Conan, on November 9, 2010, and toured North America in summer 2011.
+Soundgarden made their first television appearance since their reunion on the second episode of Conan O'Brien's TBS show, Conan, on November 9, 2010, and toured North America in summer 2011.
 In summer 2012, Soundgarden released a new single and video, "Live to Rise", for The Avengers movie soundtrack.
 Their sixth album, King Animal, was released in November 2012 to largely positive reviews.

 Soundgarden had continued to tour worldwide, and guitarist Kim Thayil mentioned in several interviews that the band was to begin work on material for their seventh album.

 Following Cornell's death, the surviving members of Soundgarden discussed the possibility of moving on with a replacement for him, but Thayil confirmed in an October 2018 interview with Seattle Times that the band had once again dissolved.
-Thayil said in an interview with Music Radar in July 2019 that the surviving members of Soundgarden are trying to finish and release the album they were working on with Cornell.
-However, the master files of Cornell's vocal recordings are currently being withheld and they can't finish the album.
+Speaking to Music Radar magazine in a July 2019 interview, Thayil also said that the surviving members of Soundgarden are trying to finish and release the album they were working on with Cornell.
+However, the master files of Cornell's vocal recordings are currently being withheld, and they can't complete the album without it.